World Navigator current position

-- (October 29, 2021) 13-night from Recife to Montevideo Uruguay, visits Brazil's ports Buzios, Paraty; Salvador de Bahia, also Punta del Este Uruguay, features overnights in Rio de Janeiro and Itajai.
+- (October 29, 2021) 13-night from Recife to Montevideo Uruguay, visited Brazil (Buzios, Paraty; Salvador de Bahia), Uruguay (Punta del Este), and featured overnights in Rio de Janeiro and Itajai.

-In late-September 2020, AOV-Atlas Ocean Voyages announced two new "MAX SHORE" itineraries.
-For summer-2021, MS World Navigator has planned 7- to 24-night long cruises in Europe (Black Sea, Mediterranean Sea, Holy Land) followed by a Transatlantic repositioning crossing and 9- to 13-night long voyages (Caribbean, South America, Antarctica) planned for winter 2021-2022 season.
+In late-September 2020, AOV announced two new "MAX SHORE" itineraries.
+For summer-2021, MS World Navigator had planned 7- to 24-night long voyages in Europe (Black Sea, Mediterranean Sea, Holy Land) followed by a Transatlantic repositioning crossing and 9- to 13-night long voyages (Caribbean, South America, Antarctica) planned for winter 2021-2022 season.

-(August 4, 2021) The 24-night "MAX SHORE" itinerary departs from Odessa Ukraine and features cruising through tree seas (Black-Aegean-Mediterranean), 19 call ports (7 countries) and two complimentary shore excursions (each 3-night in length).
+(August 4, 2021) The 24-night "MAX SHORE" itinerary departed from Odessa (Ukraine) and featured cruising through 3x seas (Black-Aegean-Mediterranean), 19x ports (7x countries), 2x complimentary excursions (each 3-night in length).

-AOV customers can choose one of the two MAX SHORE itineraries - "Magical Cappadocia - Russia to Israel" (Holy Land) or "Hidden Histories and The Pamukkale Hot Springs" (thermal pools/natural site in Denizli Turkey).
-Each land tour begins on the cruise itinerary's 9th day and departs from Istanbul Turkey.
-Tour experiences include a hot-air balloon ride (over Pamukkale or Gerome) and visiting Pamukkale's Salt Springs.
-The cruise ship World Navigator is then reboarded in Kepez.
-If passengers decide to stay onboard in Istanbul, they enjoy for 3 days complimentary tours.
+- AOV customers were able to choose one of two MAX SHORE itineraries - "Magical Cappadocia - Russia to Israel" (Holy Land) or "Hidden Histories and The Pamukkale Hot Springs" (thermal pools/natural site in Denizli Turkey).
+Each land tour started on the itinerary's 9th day and departed from Istanbul Turkey.
+Tour experiences included a hot-air balloon ride (over Pamukkale or Gerome) and visiting Pamukkale's Salt Springs.
+World Navigator was then reboarded in Kepez.
+If passengers decided to stay onboard in Istanbul, for 3 days they enjoyed complimentary tours.

-The list of call ports includes Novorossiysk Russia, Batumi Georgia, Paphos Cyprus and in Turkey are visited Sinop, Amasra, Bozcaada Island, Dikili, Kusadasi, Bodrum, Marmaris, Fethiye, Kekova Island and Demre.
-Overnights are in Sochi Russia, Ashdod Israel and Haifa-Jerusalem.
+- The list of call ports included Novorossiysk Russia, Batumi Georgia, Paphos Cyprus and in Turkey were visited Sinop, Amasra, Bozcaada Island, Dikili, Kusadasi, Bodrum, Marmaris, Fethiye, Kekova Island, Demre.
+Overnights are in Sochi Russia, Ashdod Israel, Haifa Israel.

-In September 2021 AOV announced the 10-night "Caribbean Golfing Tour" cruise roundtrip from Bridgetown Barbados.
+In September 2021 AOV announced the 10-night "Caribbean Golfing Tour" roundtrip from Bridgetown Barbados.

 - The itinerary's call ports were Anguilla Island, St Barthelemy Island, St Kitts Island, Nevis Island, Antigua, St Lucia Island, St Vincent Island.